 Today, The Duchess of Cambridge joined the members of the British Royal Family to honour the brave soldiers who laid their lives for the nation during World War.

 Every year at Whitehall, British Monarch lays the wreath at Cenotaph to pay tribute to country’s war dead on Remembrance Day, a tradition inaugurated by King George V in 1919.

-Today for the first time since her coronation, Queen Elizabeth and Prince Philip did not lay the wreath; instead they watched the ceremony from balcony.
-In past she missed the moment only due to pregnancy and overseas tour on a handful occasions.
+Today for the first time since her coronation, Queen Elizabeth and Prince Philip did not lay the wreath; instead, they watched the ceremony from the balcony.
+In past, she missed the moment only due to pregnancy and overseas tour on a handful of occasions.

 On behalf of Her Majesty, Prince of Wales Charles laid the wreath at Cenotaph and paid tribute followed by Prince William and Prince Harry.

 — Chris Ship (@chrisshipitv) November 12, 2017

 Prince Charles laying the first wreath at Cenotaph for the nation on behalf of Her Majesty.

-At the eleventh hour, the nation observed the two minutes silence to remember the fallen.
-The silence represent the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end the World War I.
+At the eleventh hour, the nation observed the two minutes of silence to remember the fallen.
+The silence represents the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end World War I.

-On Horse Guards Parade the King’s Troop Royal Horse Artillery fire their First World War guns to mark the start of the silence, and a Corps of Army Music bugler from the Household Division marks its end at precisely the same time that the guns fire again, 120 seconds later.
+On Horse Guards Parade the King’s Troop Royal Horse Artillery fire their First World War guns to mark the start of the silence, and a Corps of Army Music bugler from the Household Division marks its end at precisely the same time that the guns fired again, 120 seconds later.

-The Coat is described as,“Dolce & Gabbana black wool and silk-blend double breasted button-down coat with a collarless design, round neckline, buttonhole on the front, front flap pockets, long sleeves, pleated waist, mid-calf length and straight hem.”
+The Coat is described as, “Dolce & Gabbana black wool and silk-blend double-breasted button-down coat with a collarless design, round neckline, buttonhole on the front, front flap pockets, long sleeves, pleated waist, a mid-calf length and straight hem.”
 It is no longer available.

 A closer look at the button detailing on the coat.

 The Duchess paired her outfit with wide-brimmed black Philip Treacy hat.
 On the lapel of her coat, Duchess had three poppies.

 The Duchess was carrying Emmy London ‘Natasha’ Jet & Gold clutch.